TheOdinProject/curriculum/web_development_101/installfest_first_rails_app.md

 #### Step 4.9: Visit your new application

 Now It's time to see your app on the web!
-To quickly open it, type:
+If you are not using WSL, to quickly open it, type:

 ~~~bash
 heroku open